Dr. Dre recovering well after being admitted into hospital

 His representative has not immediately responded to an email.

+Several music artists and athletes paid tribute to Dre on social media on Tuesday.
+Ice Cube, Snoop Dogg and LeBron James offered prayers toward Dre’s recovery.

 Dre, whose real name is Andre Young, has produced hits for Tupac, Snoop Dogg, Eminem and more.
-He’s won seven Grammys.
+He’s won six Grammys.

-Born in Compton, he broke out on the music scene as a co-founding member of N.W.A., producing some of the group’s groundbreaking 1988 debut album, “Straight Outta Compton.”
+Born in the Southern California city of Compton, he broke out on the music scene as a co-founding member of N.W.A., producing the group’s groundbreaking 1988 debut album, “Straight Outta Compton.”

+Dre produced his own hits and multiplatinum albums, along with crafting music for many others including Kendrick Lamar, 50 Cent, Jay-Z, Nas, Busta Rhymes, the Game and Anderson .Paak.
+He also found success outside of the rap genre, producing pop hits for Gwen Stefani and Mary J. Blige.

+Dre founded Beats Electronics in 2008 with Jimmy Iovine and six years later they launched a streaming subscription service, Beats Music.
+Apple acquired both in a $3 billion deal in 2014.